second-state/lity/docs/rule-engine-guide.rst

 Facts are data that shall be matched and modified by the rule engine.
 In Lity, a fact must be a struct stored in storage.

-Working memory is a containenr that stores facts hides behind a contract.
+Working memory is a container that stores facts hides behind a contract.
 To insert/remove facts to/from working memory, we can use ``factInsert`` and ``factDelete`` operators.

 Rules
 """""